 All roads within the development are being designed at an elevation of 14 feet.
 The connection to Cooper Avenue would be at 13 feet.
 The FEMA effective 100-year base flood elevation for this area is 12 feet.
-See Response G.1 for a discussion of the impact of sea level rise on Cooper Avenue Therefore, even if the FEMA flood height is exceeded by up to two feet, fire trucks, which have a higher profile than typical vehicles, would be able to access the Project Site.
+See Response III.3.G.1 for a discussion of the impact of sea level rise on Cooper Avenue.